The University has several important policies related to assessment, progress, and other academic areas.

 - Knowledge Base - University Marks and Grades

 - Assessment for Coursework Programs Policy

-- Assessment Policies and Exam Rules
+- Examination Information and Rules

 The University monitors the academic progress of all students to ensure that those who are experiencing difficulties are identified as early as possible and offered the advice, assistance and support services that are available at the University.

 Students are required to maintain satisfactory academic progress in accordance with the University’s Academic Progress policy and procedures.
 Maintaining satisfactory academic progress is a student visa condition.
 Not making academic progress may result in exclusion from studies which will have effects on a CoE and possibly student visa.
 It's important therefore to be aware of the Academic Progress policy and procedures and seek help when required.